Zhiyijenny/Zhiyijenny.github.io/index.md

 ## **Presentations**

 '**How do language(s) we know influence how we learn a new language?**' (October 2022).
-A poster co-presentation with [Mireia Toda Cosi](https://sites.google.com/view/todacosi/home) at the Language Science Day at UMCP.
+A poster presentation at the Language Science Day at UMCP.

 '**How are second-language wordforms connected to their meanings?**' (October 2022).
 A poster co-presentation with [Ruirui Jia](https://www.researchgate.net/profile/Ruirui-Jia) at the Language Science Day at UMCP.

 ‘**Syntactic prediction in L2 learners**.’
 (September 2022).
 A co-presentation with [Shaohua Fang](https://www.researchgate.net/profile/Shaohua-Fang-3) at the SLA seminar in the Second Language Acquisition graduate program at UMCP.

 '**The Perception and Production of English fricatives by L2 learners**.'
-(October 2022).
-A co-presentation with Joy Maa, Zhe Gao, Xiaomeng Li, and Seth Wiener at the Second Language Research Forum.
+(October 2020).
+A co-presentation with Joy Maa, Zhe Gao, Xiaomeng Li, and Seth Wiener at [the Second Language Research Forum](https://my.vanderbilt.edu/slrf2020/files/2019/09/Second-Language-Research-Forum-2020_-10.12.pdf).

 ## **Publications**